tlively/learn-gfx-hal/book/src/08_camera.md

    two of them gives a tiny number that almost vanishes

-So all cosines are cancelled out, any term with more than one sine is wholly cancelled out, and all remaining sines are replaced by the actual angles and (when you use `w=1.0`) you get an approximation of
+So all cosines are cancelled out, any term with more than one sine is wholly cancelled out, and all remaining sines are replaced by the actual angles and you get an approximation of

 ```
 q = 1 + (pitch, yaw, roll)